Tasty tomato soups in India

 - 1/2 teaspoon garam masala ~ Homemade or purchased

-- 2 tbsp yogurt ~ Up to 4 tbsp.
-Use cream or coconut milk.
+- 2 tablespoon yogurt ~ Up to 4 tablespoon Use cream or coconut milk.
 See Notes below.

 - 2 teaspoons brown sugar ~ See Notes below to make

-- 1 tbsp butter ~ Optional, cut recommended
+- 1 tablespoon butter ~ Optional, cut recommended

 - whole cumin toasted in ghee or oil